 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

-You see them gleaming on antipasti platters, or behind the glass at high end prepared food counters.
+You see them gleaming on antipasti platters or behind the glass at high-end prepared food counters.
 Silky, brightly colored roasted peppers.
 Tender, lush, velvety, slightly smoky.
 And now you are going to make those exact peppers at home.

-What Kind of Peppers to Roast:
+What Kind of Peppers to Roast

-How To Roast Peppers Under the Broiler:
+How To Roast Peppers Under the Broiler

-Preheat the broiler.
-Move the top rack to directly under the broiler, about 5 to 7 inches away from the heat source.
-Place the peppers on a baking sheet (preferably covered with aluminum foil), then place under the broiler.
-Cook until the top of the peppers have stated to blacken and blister, anywhere from 1 to 4 minutes.
-Then turn the peppers about 1/4 turn, and allow the side now facing the heat source to blacken and blister.
+- Cook until the top of the peppers have started to blacken and blister, anywhere from 1 to 4 minutes.
+Then, turn the peppers about 1/4 turn, and allow the side now facing the heat source to blacken and blister.
 Continue until the entire pepper is dark and the skin has blistered.

-Place the peppers in a bowl and cover with saran wrap or a dishtowel for about 10 minutes.
-Remove the cover (or let it sit longer, if you’re not in a hurry), and when cool enough to handle, peel off the skin, and split open the pepper to remove the stem, seeds and membranes.
+- Place the peppers in a bowl and cover with saran wrap or a dishtowel for about 10 minutes.
+Remove the cover (or let it sit longer if you’re not in a hurry), and when cool enough to handle, peel off the skin and split open the pepper to remove the stem, seeds, and membranes.

-How To Cook Peppers On the Grill:
+How To Cook Peppers On the Grill

-Place the peppers in a bowl and cover with saran wrap or a dishtowel for about 10 minutes.
-Remove the cover (or let it sit longer, if you’re not in a hurry), and when cool enough to handle, peel off the skin, and split open the pepper to remove the stem, seeds and membranes.
+- Place the peppers in a bowl and cover with saran wrap or a dishtowel for about 10 minutes.
+Remove the cover (or let it sit longer if you’re not in a hurry), and when cool enough to handle, peel off the skin and split open the pepper to remove the stem, seeds, and membranes.

-Recipes With Roasted Peppers:
+Recipes With Roasted Peppers

 - Grilled Cheese with Roasted Peppers and Salad